+A small number of crates appear at Northpoint shopping centre, (apparent to visitors to the Back to Ours events).
+By the Sunday there is a large installation of crates, one of which has an unmistakeable ginger aroma.

+WEEK OF 5th JUNE

 Gradually the crates at Northpoint disappear into the shop unit as the build takes place.
-The GGF and Northpoint reveal that the space will be ready to receive its first guests on Saturday 17th June.

-[GGF also reports, this week, on finding some strange bits of apparatus in a crate which later turn out to relate to the Re-rediffusion project.]

-WEEK OF 5th JUNE
+HDM print an article revealing that the Gold Nose of Green Ginger will be housed temporarily in a special space at Northpoint Shopping Centre.
+Visitors will be able to see it and take part in activities for a period of two months before the nose is taken into safe keeping in the custody of the City of Hull.

-The GGF go to visit the Guild of Commoners who are now meeting regularly.
+WEEK OF 12th JUNEThe GGF go to visit the Guild of Commoners who are now meeting regularly.
 The GGF find out that the group has established a Guildhall on the estate and is creating a series of performances and artworks – particularly inspired by the rivers which provide the names for many of the streets.
 They hope the wider community of Hull will come and experience their works.
-The GGF take a closer look at the Longhill Crates and establish that there are some cryptic clues contained in them.
-The Guild is not willing to give up their crates to the central investigation yet, however.
+The GGF are keen to take the crate away for further investigation, but the The Guild is not willing to give up their crates yet.

-WEEK OF 12th JUNE

 On Saturday 17th June, the Gold Nose of Green Ginger is to delivered to Northpoint.
 Announced by bugle calls, the appointed Nose Guardian, dressed in a nose tunic and accompanied by banner bearers takes the nose from the Fellowship and walks it through the shopping centre in a solemn procession to its new home which has been prepared in readiness.

 This marks the beginning of a two-month period of activity in Nobody Nose, an enchanted house, a social space, a space for collective and individual activity where visitors can make wishes to the Gold Nose, take part in Nose Flute classes, have their own nose cast, build a relationship with the Nose Guardian and so on.